 It is believed that the French influenced our modern playing card deck.
 Depending on who you listen to, the suits in a deck of cards either represent social classes, historical kings or historical cultures.

 The social classes include peasants, merchants, clergy, and nobility.
 The four historical cultures include Greece, Middle East, Rome and The Roman Empire.
 The four historical kings are Charlemagne, Julius Caesar, Alexander the Great and King David.
-Staying on the theme of kings, the term “kissing kings” come from the two kings that are back to back in the middle of a newly opened card deck.
+Staying on the theme of kings, the term “kissing kings”comes from the two kings that are back to back in the middle of a newly opened card deck.

 6 – The Roulette was Discovered By Accident

 The roulette was developed by Blaise Pascal, a well-known French scientist who lived the mid-1600’s.
 As a mathematician and physicist, he accidentally created the roulette wheel, while trying to invent the perpetual motion machine.
 Pascal was a great inventor and mathematician, who also came up with the first calculator and probability theory.

 5 – Casinos Are Some of The Safest Places on Earth